joyeeteoh/AI-Chatbot-NLP/README.md

 # 🚀 AI-Chatbot-NLP

-AI-Chatbot-NLP is a customer-support chatbot powered by natural language processing, Qwen LLMs, and retrieval-augmented generation (RAG).
-The system combines a vector-based FAQ knowledge base with a conversational interface built using Gradio, enabling users to ask questions and receive accurate, TNG-related responses.
-Knowledge retrieval is handled via ChromaDB with BGE-M3 embeddings, ensuring the chatbot provides context-aware answers grounded in real FAQ data.
+AI-Chatbot-NLP is a customer-support chatbot powered by natural language processing, Qwen large language models, and retrieval-augmented generation (RAG).
+The system combines a vector-based FAQ knowledge base derived from official Touch 'n Go (TnG) FAQ content—compiled into an Excel file (`en_faq.xlsx`)—with a conversational interface built using Gradio.
+FAQ entries are embedded using the BGE-M3 embedding model via Ollama and stored in ChromaDB, enabling cosine-similarity retrieval of the most relevant knowledge to support accurate and context-aware responses.

 ---

 ## 🛠️ Tech Stack

 * **Python**
-* **Qwen LLM (DashScope API)**
+* **Qwen-Turbo** (DashScope API) for real-time production responses
+* **Qwen2.5-7B** (Ollama) for offline development, evaluation, and testing
-* **ChromaDB** for vector storage
+* **ChromaDB** for vector storage and similarity search
 * **BGE-M3 embeddings** (via Ollama)
-* **Gradio** for the chatbot UI
+* **Gradio** for the chatbot web interface
 * **Pandas** for FAQ dataset processing
-* **JSON-based knowledge storage**
+* **JSON-based knowledge representation**
-* **Excel/CSV FAQ ingestion**
+* **Excel/CSV** for FAQ ingestion

 ---